objcio/articles/2014-05-01-view-layer-synergy.md

 [actionForKeyDocs]: https://developer.apple.com/library/mac/documentation/graphicsimaging/reference/CALayer_class/Introduction/Introduction.html#//apple_ref/occ/instm/CALayer/actionForKey: "actionForKey: documentation"

 [^animatable]: Almost all layer properties are implicitly animatable.
-You will see that their brief description in the documentation end with "Animatable.".
-This applies to pretty much any numeric property, such as the position, size, color, opacity, and even for boolean properties like isHidden, doubleSided.
+You will see that their brief descriptions in the documentation end with 'animatable.'
+This applies to pretty much any numeric property, such as the position, size, color, and opacity, and even for boolean properties like isHidden and doubleSided.
 Properties that are paths are animatable but do not support implicit animations.

 [basicAnimation]: https://developer.apple.com/library/ios/documentation/GraphicsImaging/Reference/CABasicAnimation_class/Introduction/Introduction.html "CABasicAnimation documentation"